 The class discussion should be primarily student run.
 The role of the preceptor is to help the students organize this discussion prior to the day of the presentation.
 In addition, the preceptor should provide expertise and personal insights to supplement the student run presentation.

-The preceptor is expected to meet at least once and preferably twice with all four students together prior to the day of presentation.
+The preceptor is expected to meet at least once and preferably twice with all three students together prior to the day of presentation.
 The students should arrange these meetings at least two weeks in advance of the presentations.

 Written and verbal evaluations and constructive criticisms will be provided to each student immediately after their presentations.
 Student presentations will be evaluated according to the following criteria:

 4. Knowledge of topics and ability to answer questions from classmates and faculty

 5. Ability to facilitate discussion and bring everyone in the class into the discussion.